CCBlueX/LiquidBounce/src-theme/README.md

 ## Contributing

 If you want to contribute to this theme, you can do so by creating a pull request. \
-We will review it and if it fits our design guidelines, we will merge it.
+We will review it, and if it fits our design guidelines, we will merge it.

 ## License